Dana Rishpy

 Matthew Walshin

-Walshin had rented an apartment from a close friend, ‘Flor’, after Dana disappeared and moved there shortly after Dana vanished (it was the move from the hotel to the apartment that caused him to contact the Rishpys’ about Dana’s bag).
-According to anonymous commenters on Your Free Press, Walshin made no effort to hide nor behaved unusually in the weeks after Dana disappeared.
-Both his apartment address and car were easily locatable by police.
+After Dana disappeared, Walshin rented an apartment from a friend known as Flor and moved there shortly afterward (it was the move from the hotel to the apartment that caused him to contact the Rishpys’ about Dana’s bag).
+According to anonymous commenters on Your Free Press, Walshin did not hide or behave suspiciously during the weeks that followed.
+His apartment and car were both easy for police to locate.
+Flor was later questioned by authorities, although nothing resulted from that interview (Link).

-Your Free Press suggested in 2007 that his car was identified abandoned in the area with a broken window and blood in the vehicle; however an anonymous commenter on the same page rebutted the facts stating Walshin had not purchased the vehicle until more than three weeks after Dana went missing, that it was in front of his home and not abandoned, and that police broke the window themselves.
-The blood was not conclusively proven to be human (the area included butcher shops and some say it might have been tracked in).
+Your Free Press reported in 2007 that Walshin’s car had been found abandoned with a broken window and blood inside.
+An anonymous commenter later disputed this, saying Walshin had not purchased the car until more than three weeks after Dana went missing, that the car had been parked in front of his home rather than abandoned, and that police broke the window themselves.
+The blood reportedly found in the car was never confirmed to be human.
+Since the area included butcher shops, some suggested it may have been tracked in.

 “The basic problem on this case is we are talking about a crime against an Israeli citizen in another country, Mexico, with the main suspect being an American. . . .
 It is a triangle of countries.”